Waste Reduction & Modernization Program Feedback Survey

 This effort is led by the Waste Reduction Task Force, a group of Town staff and residents.
 The Task Force has been hosting community meetings to educate the community about these topics and to gather feedback.
 More information, including Frequently Asked Questions, is available on the Town's Zero Waste webpage.

 Under the updated program, all household would be given one wheeled trash bin and one wheeled recycling bin that would be picked up for free by the Town each week.
 Excess waste beyond the standard trash bin may incur a fee.
 Therefore, a key component to this updated program design will be the size of the new trash and recycling bins.
 This survey is an opportunity to share your input on that question, along with other aspects of the program design.
-There are bins on display at the Community Center, the Public Services Building, and the Town Offices to help you visualize each size.
+There are bins on display at Cary Memorial Library, the Public Services Building, and the Town Offices to help you visualize each size.

 • Household Information